 “You know, I get the impression that something bad happened, Xander,” Chloe said softly, a sympathetic expression firmly in place as she met Xander’s gaze.
 “I know we don’t really know each other yet, but if you wanna talk about it, I can listen…”

 A long awkward pause followed her offer as the teen considered her words.
 Talking about it wasn’t really high up on the list of things he wanted to do, but Chloe might be able to offer him the reassurances he desperately needed about the situation.
 After all, she clearly knew more about the Kents and Smallville than he did.

 He swallowed hard, reaching a decision.
 “There was an accident a couple of weeks ago, Chloe,” he began hesitantly.
 “It was one of those things that no one could have predicted… or prevented.
 An act of God maybe… who knows,” he shrugged.

 He paused and took another swallow of his coffee, before dropping his eyes to the table.
 He couldn’t even look at the pretty blonde as he retold his tale.
 “A gas station exploded and threw a chunk of flaming debris half a mile.
 It hit my house.
 My Mom and Dad were trapped inside while the house burned to the ground.”
 He hadn’t liked repeating the lie, but there was no way he could tell her what had really happened.
 Who in their right mind would believe the mayor had sent a fire giant to attack his parents in order to get at him?

 “Oh my God, Xander!” she exclaimed softly, reaching out and grabbing his hand comfortingly.

 He looked up and smiled sadly, appreciating her genuine sympathy.
 “Mom always told me to come to Aunt Martha if anything ever happened to her, so here I am.
-If Aunt Martha and Uncle Jonathan can’t, or won’t, take me in, I’m not sure what’ll happen…”
+If Aunt Martha and Uncle Jonathan can’t, or won’t, take me in, I’m not sure what will happen…”